 - More frequent interaction with faculty members and peers

-The live-on requirement has been suspended for the 2020-2021 academic year in response to COVID-19.
-If your first year of college after high school graduation will be in this timeframe you do not need to complete and exception.
-Students beginning their first year of college in Fall 2021 and on will need to complete an exception request form if they do not want to live on campus.
+The live-on requirement has been suspended for the 2021-2022 academic year in response to COVID-19.
+If your first year of college after high school graduation will be in this timeframe you do not need to complete an exception request.
+Students beginning their first year of college in fall 2022 and after will need to complete an exception request form if they do not want to live on campus.